computerchi/raising-hell/README.md

 ## Gamer Needs

 All gamers share a common set of requirements to be able to operate.
-Not having on of the following may hinder or altogether prevent a gamer from doing what they love.
+Not having one of the following may hinder or altogether prevent a gamer from doing what they love.

 ### Games